makrai/notes/zhou2106-finetune-bert-acl22.md

   * Beyond confirming previous findings about fine-tuning, our analysis reveals
   1. fine-tuning introduces a divergence between training and test sets,
     * not severe enough to hurt generalization in most cases
-    * hE exception where fine-tuning hurts the performance; this setting also has the largest divergence between training and test set after fine-tuning (§4.1)
+    * hE exception where fine-tuning hurts the performance; in the setting with the largest divergence between training and test set after fine-tuning (§4.1)
   2. how fine-tuning changes labeled regions of the representation space
     * For a representation where task labels are not linearly separable, we find that